 In common with virtually every other industry in the UK and Europe, economic recession resulted in lower demand for sawn softwood from user markets, significantly reducing levels of consumption in 2008 and 2009.

-Moderate recovery took place in 2010, but there is firm evidence to suggest that when final data for 2011 is available, consumption of sawn softwood in the UK will have fallen once more.
+Moderate recovery took place in 2010, but consumption of sawn softwood in the UK fell once more in 2011.